 Naturopathic Doctors are physicians who listen to their patients and engage them in their own healing process.
 Due to the fact that they base their treatments and suggestions around the Naturopathic Philosophy, Naturopathic Physicians regard the whole person.
 This holistic approach involves addressing the physical aspect of the disease along with the patient’s ties to their own surroundings, their specific biochemistry, and their emotional and spiritual health.

-They have the training comparable to a traditional medical physician but are the only medical professional trained in herbal-drug interactions, nutrition, and other natural means.
+They have the training comparable to a traditional medical physician in basic medical sciences but are the only medical professional trained in herbal-drug interactions, nutrition, and other natural means.
 This allows an integrated approach to diseases for healing vs. specializing in one area of natural health.

 Rather than just substituting natural agents for conventional drugs, a term coined “green medicine”, Naturopathic Physicians are looking for what natural product would be best for each and every individual in their care.
 This is based on addressing the cause of the dysfunction, not just their diagnostic label or basing suggestions solely related to the biochemistry of the latest natural agent.